-Stephanie Clarke and Timothy Montminy, both from the Department of Molecular, Cellular and Biomedical Sciences (MCBS), were recently recognized with awards from the College of Life Sciences and Agriculture.
-Clarke received COLSA’s Excellence in Teaching Award and Montminy received the Outstanding Advisor Award.
+Stephanie Brown and Timothy Montminy, both from the Department of Molecular, Cellular and Biomedical Sciences (MCBS), were recently recognized with awards from the College of Life Sciences and Agriculture.
+Brown received COLSA’s Excellence in Teaching Award and Montminy received the Outstanding Advisor Award.

 “From the beginning it was obvious that, for Stephanie, teaching is something that’s innate,” says Adele Marone, biomedical science program coordinator and medical laboratory science program director.